ChunelFeng/CGraph/README_en.md

 At the same time, you can also control the graph conditional judgment, loop or concurrent execution logic by setting various `GGroup`s, which containing multi-node information by themselves.

 You can transfer your params in many scenes.
-It is also possible to extend the functions of the above elements horizontally by adding `GAspect`, or to enhance the functions of individual nodes by introducing various `GAdapter`.
+It is also possible to extend the functions of the above elements horizontally by adding `GAspect`, to enhance the functions of individual nodes by introducing various `GAdapter`, or to enrich pipeline schedule by `GEvent`.

 ![CGraph Skeleton](https://github.com/ChunelFeng/CGraph/blob/main/doc/image/CGraph%20Skeleton.jpg)
 <br>